Vegan North African Food

 Harissa can be eaten in many ways.
 You can serve it up with your favourite bread and olives, or alongside a bowl of couscous.
 I particularly love using it as a base for sauces and stews, which brings us on to our recipe today…

-I really like to use Rose Harissa with root vegetables, which is why I have focused on squash and carrot here.
+I really like to use Rose Harissa with root vegetables, which is why I have created this rose harissa stew with squash and carrot.

 Chickpeas are another favourite ingredient of mine.
 They help to bulk up this meal and they are also full of those all-important vitamins and protein.

 You can adapt the ingredients to suit you.
-This will also go great with cauliflower or aubergine!
-Get creative.
+For instance, a Rose Harissa Stew will also go great with cauliflower or aubergine – get creative!